paultheb/pipio/README.md

 ### Integrations

-* Frameworks / libraries using the [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) can be used very easily since Pipio implements the interface.
+* Frameworks / libraries using [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) can be used very easily since Pipio implements the interface.
 * Custom integrations can be simply added by creating your own Pipio producers / consumers.
 Relevant producers and consumers have already been implemented for both logging and AMQP.

 ### Authors